RayHightower/rayhightower.github.octo-broken/source/_posts/2014-05-31-github-page-build-warning-new-cdn.markdown

 comments: true
 categories: [ Git ]
 ---
-This blog is based on [Octopress](http://octopress.org/) and hosted on GitHub Pages.
-Recently, when I deployed a site update, GitHub sent me an email with a `Page build warning` message.
+This blog is based on [Octopress](http://octopress.org/) and hosted on [GitHub Pages](https://pages.github.com/).
+Recently, after I deployed a site update, GitHub sent me an email with a `Page build warning` message.
 Since this was _just a warning_, I ignored it while I attacked more pressing tasks (not always a good idea).

-Today I finally, I took the time to research the topic so I could figure out what to do next.
+Today I finally took the time to research the topic so I could figure out what to do next.
 This article is the result of that research.
 <!--more-->
 ##What the Message Means
 Here are the important points of the of the `Page build warning` message:

-* GitHub introduced a content delivery network (CDN) to make pages load faster.
+* GitHub introduced a [content delivery network (CDN)](http://en.wikipedia.org/wiki/Content_delivery_network) to make pages load faster.
 * If you do nothing to your GitHub Pages site, your pages will continue to load the old way.
 People who visit your site won’t see anything different.
 * If you want GitHub to serve your site faster, follow the instructions given in the blog articles.